wwillfred/Certified-Kubernetes-Administrator-with-Vagrant/Readme.md

 *This repo is a work in progress*

+## Issues
+[] Add code for configuring internal ip addresses for each node [] Research bridged networking as potential simpler solution

+## Overview
 This repository provides step-by-step instructions for installing a Kubernetes cluster on Vagrant virtual machines running Ubuntu 18.04.
 Most of the steps come from the Pluralsight course [Kubernetes Installation and Configuration Fundamentals](https://www.pluralsight.com/courses/kubernetes-installation-configuration-fundamentals); however, in this repo I've modified the instructions to use Vagrant instead of VMware.

 For a repo that uses similar steps and automates the installation and configuration steps, check out [this repo](https://github.com/techiescamp/vagrant-kubeadm-kubernetes).